Harsh301204/FlightsAndSearchService/README.md

 - we can get our airpots directly from our city object after syncing the db , we will get some direct functions to get ,add and similair stuff to make things easy

+## creating filter object for our flight search

+- so we will be creating a private function inside repo class